TDStrasser/KookaBlockly-Reference/docs/source/lists.rst

 Length Of List
 --------------

-This value block calculates the number of items in the socketed **List**.
+This value block calculates the number of items in the input **List**.

 In this example the number of items in ``"list"`` which contains ``[“alpha”, “beta”, “gamma”]`` is printed on the display as ``Length of list is 3``.